Wayne Schwass: AFL career

 Following his senior debut in 1988, Schwass became a champion wingman, known for his blistering pace, courage, and accuracy on his left foot.
 Schwass won the club champion award, the Syd Barker Medal, twice at North Melbourne, in 1994 and 1995.
 He was one of the best in the Kangaroos' 1996 premiership side against Sydney and was named vice-captain to Wayne Carey.

 In 1998 in the twilight of his career, North Melbourne traded Schwass to Sydney in exchange for a young Shannon Grant.

 At the Sydney Swans the following year, Schwass was an instant leader, taking out the club's best-and-fairest award and earning All-Australian selection.
 He would retire a few seasons later, playing just short of 100 games with the Swans, ending his serviceable AFL career.

 Post-AFL career

-In 2012, Schwass was a player-coach for the New Zealand representative AFL side, the New Zealand Hawks, against the Australian AIS-AFL Academy team.
-He has long been a great supporter and ambassador for Australian rules football in New Zealand.
+In 2012, Schwass was a player-coach for the New Zealand representative AFL side, the New Zealand Falcons, against the Australian AIS-AFL Academy team.

 Personal life

-Schwass is now founder and CEO of PukaUp, a social enterprise who states their vision is "to create the environments for every person to have authentic and genuine conversations about mental health and emotional wellbeing."
+Schwass is now founder and CEO of PukaUp, a social enterprise concerned with mental health and emotional wellbeing."
 A regular on the public-speaking circuit, Schwass also hosts the PukaUp Podcast with PodcastONE.
 Schwass is still involved with AFL as a commentator for Triple M on Saturday nights and Sunday afternoons.